 Located a few miles north of Ashbourne, Tissington Hall is home to Sir Richard Fitzherbert.
 Our balloon rides start from Sir Richard’s land at the edge of this picturesque village, close to Dovedale and Ilam.

 Tissington Village is an attraction in itself, with its timeless beauty, wonderful Hall, church, ‘Herberts’ tea rooms, duck pond and a small number of high quality independent shops.
 Also famous for its Well Dressings, this is one of our favourite places in the whole of Derbyshire!

 Close to Tissington village you will find many famous local attractions.
 Just to the west lies the dramatic scenery of Dovedale, a deep gorge through which the river Dove has carved it’s route, and along which millions of walkers have trodden a path.
 Climb Thorpe Cloud for some great views – but not as good as you’ll see on your hot air balloon ride!

-Our third and final launch site in Derbyshire is at an ancient and well-known pub, a short distance from Buxton.
-Another private venue, The Bull I’th’ Thorn Pub has a fabulous take off field that we can use.
+Our third and launch site in Derbyshire is at a caravan site, a short distance from Buxton.
+Another private venue, The Clover Fields Caravan Park has a fabulous take off field that we can use.